-Stand the washer on its edge, using the lump of clay to support it so that the edge of the washer—not the hole—is facing you.
+Stand the washer on its edge, using the lump of clay to keep it upright.

-Stand far enough from the washer so that you must extend your arm to reach it.
-Now close one eye and try to put the dowel through the hole in the washer.
+Close one eye and try to put the pencil through the hole in the washer.

 Open both eyes and try again.